timotejroiko/discord.js-light/README.md

 To solve this problem you can use hot reloading which is a client option allowing you to simply resume the previous session rather than create a new one.

-You can also use Hot reloading in your production bot by supplying a sequence and session ID or by just letting us take care of it with cache files found in the `.sessions` folder
+You can also use Hot reloading in your production bot by supplying a session object along with preferences for caching restoration or by just letting us take care of it with cache files found in the `.sessions` folder

+By setting the client.dumpCache method you can run a custom async function to store your caches and session IDs in your database of choice.
+The dumpCache method is called with the (session, client) params where session is your up to date sessoins

 ## Client Options